adam-versed/agentic-ide-toolbox/coding-workflow/README.md

 1. **Gotchas**

+   - Watch for the 🤖 emoji to confirm prompt context retention
+   - Favour starting next task in a new chat window to keep context size down (same initialise step)
-   - watchout for duplication of code (its less with system, but still happens)
+   - Watchout for duplication of code (its less with system, but still happens)
-   - watchout for unnecessary bespoke implementation when ready made packages available
+   - Watchout for unnecessary bespoke implementation when ready made packages available

 2. **Documentation Location**